GageDeZoort/gagedezoort.github.io/_posts/2022-2-13-transverse-tracking.md

 title: 'Transverse Track Fitting in Conformal Space'
 date: 2022-2-13
 featured_image: '/images/conformal_tracking/xy_uv_title.jpg'
-excerpt: The goal of this post is to discuss two strategies for measuring the transverse momentum $$p_T$$ and transverse impact parameter $$d_0$$ of a charged particle track.
-The first method is the traditional strategy of fitting circles to the track's hit coordinates in $$(x,y)$$ space.
+excerpt: The goal of this post is to discuss two strategies for measuring the transverse momentum and transverse impact parameter of a charged particle track.
+The first method is the traditional strategy of fitting circles to the track's hit coordinates in detector coordinates.
 The second method is conformal track fitting, wherein prompt (displaced) tracks are mapped to lines (quadratics) in a conformal space.
 The post is supplemented by simple measurements and visuals of tracks belonging to the TrackML dataset.
 katex: yes
 ---

 ## Introduction
 Particle tracking is the connecting-the-dots process of linking tracker hits to reconstruct particle trajectories.
-Trackers in collider experiments like CMS are typically built from coaxial cylindrical layers surrounding the beamline, taken to be the $$z$$-axis.
-They are immersed in a strong, axially-aligned magnetic field ($$\mathbf{B}=B\hat{\mathbf{z}}$$) so that charged particles follow helical trajectories as they traverse the tracker (see Fig. 1).
+Trackers in collider experiments like CMS are typically built from coaxial cylindrical layers surrounding the beamline, which is taken to be the $$z$$-axis.
+They are immersed in a strong, axially-aligned magnetic field ($$\mathbf{B}=B\hat{\mathbf{z}}$$) so that charged particles follow helical trajectories as they traverse the tracker (see the below diagram).
 Each helix is specified by five parameters; fitting these parameters is one goal of track reconstruction.
 Viewed head-on, helical trajectories are circles in the $$x$$-$$y$$, or transverse, plane.
 Two key properties of a track, namely its transverse momentum $$p_T^2 = p_x^2 + p_y^2$$ and transverse impact parameter $$d_0$$, can be measured using only the transverse view of the helix.
 The goal of this post is to discuss two strategies for transverse track fitting: circle fits in the $$x$$-$$y$$ plane ([Traditional Transverse Tracking](#traditional-transverse-tracking)) and linear/quadratic fits using a conformal mapping of the hit coordinates ([Conformal Tracking](#conformal-tracking)).

 <br><br>